 Here’s a look at what real estate partnership agreements involves between general partners and limited partners.

 What is a General Partner vs a Limited Partner?

-A general partner is a seasoned property manager, for example, who is interested in expanding his or her real estate investment opportunities.
+A general partner is a seasoned property manager, for example, who is interested in expanding his or her real estate investment strategy.
 As a general partner, you’ll form a real estate investment partnership agreement with limited partners—outside, accredited investors who are willing to finance your real estate projects.

-Benefits of Being a General Partner
+Pros and Cons of Being a General Partner

 One benefit of being a general partner is that you’ll dictate how your real estate projects go.
 You’ll use the capital contributions from your limited partners to pursue potentially profitable opportunities that both you and your limited partners can benefit from.
 With your limited partners’ financial contributions, you can more easily buy a property that you couldn’t purchase on your own.